-- Nationality/citizenship: You must be a citizen of Zimbabwe, or have been born in Zimbabwe.
-Applications from refugees/asylum seekers in Zimbabwe will also be considered in this constituency. - Education/residency: You must have received at least five years of education in Zimbabwe between the ages of 9 20 years. - Age: You must meet either of the below criteria: - i.
-You must be aged 18-23 on 1st October 2023 (i.e. you must have been born after 1 October 1999 and before 2 October 2005). - OR (for older candidates who completed their first undergraduate degree later than usual) - ii.
-You must be under the age of 27 on 1st October 2023 (i.e. have been born after 1 October 1996) AND you must also have completed your first undergraduate degree on or after 1 October 2022. - A university's policy determines the date of completion of academic requirement for a degree and this may be different from when a degree is considered awarded by the university or the date of a graduation ceremony.
-In ambiguous cases, the decision of the National Secretary is final. - Academic achievement: You must have completed an undergraduate degree (usually a Bachelor's) by July 2024, and you must have an academic background and grade that at a minimum meets or exceeds the specific entry requirements of your chosen course at the University of Oxford (https://www.ox.ac.uk/admissions/graduate/courses/courses-a-z-listing).
+- Nationality/citizenship: You must be a citizen or permanent resident of Canada.
+Applications from refugees/asylum seekers currently residing in Canada will also be considered in this constituency. - Residency: You must be domiciled in Canada. - Age: You must meet either of the below criteria: - i.
+You must be aged 18-23 on 1st October 2024 (i.e. you must have been born after 1 October 2000 and before 2 October 2006). - OR (for older candidates who completed their first undergraduate degree later than usual) - ii.
+You must be under the age of 27 on 1st October 2024 (i.e. have been born after 1 October 1997) AND you must also have completed your first undergraduate degree on or after 1 October 2023\. - \ A university's policy determines the date of completion of academic requirement for a degree and this may be different from when a degree is considered awarded by the university or the date of a graduation ceremony.
+The National Secretary will make the final determination of completion where required. - Academic achievement: You must have completed an undergraduate degree (usually a Bachelor's) by July 2025, and you must have an academic background and grade that at a minimum meets or exceeds the specific entry requirements of your chosen course at the University of Oxford.

-Candidates will have a higher chance of successful admission to Oxford if they have:.
+Candidates will have a higher chance of successful admission to Oxford if they have: